 Those Certificates on Their Walls Have a Sort of Interest to Pay

 Therapists don’t stop their education once they receive those fancy degrees you see framed on their office walls.
-Maintaining a license or certification means investing in annual training such as continuing education fees [CEUs].
+Maintaining a license or certification means investing in annual training such as continuing education fees [CEs].
 Therapists need to keep up with advances in their field the same way doctors need training on new medical technology and treatments.

-Some therapists are able to have companies or firms cover their CEUs while others spend more than $1,000 a year on them said Talkspace therapist Jennifer Fuller Gerhart.
+Some therapists are able to have companies or firms cover their CEs while others spend more than $1,000 a year on them said Talkspace therapist Jennifer Fuller Gerhart.
 Here are some other training and certification maintenance expenses she and Foster mentioned:

-- Professional development courses (not necessarily part of the CEU and can cost around $400 per course, according to Foster)
+- Professional development courses (not necessarily part of the CE and can range from hundreds to thousands of dollars.)